 “I’d bet timeshares are the source of more questions I’ve gotten over the years than any other.
 I can’t count the number of emails I’ve received from desperate owners looking to unload.”

 2. Recreational vehicles

 The idea of taking a vacation in a home on wheels may sound enticing, but consider what you’ll do with an RV once the trip is over.
-How often will you be using it?
+How often will you use it?

 Some communities have laws against parking RVs on streets or in driveways for prolonged periods.
 If you have to rent storage space for your RV when you’re not using it, you’ll have an ongoing expense — on top of unavoidable ongoing costs like gas and maintenance.

-Services like RVshare enable you to rent an RV directly from its owner.
-And it’s possible to rent one from an RV company for as little as $1 a day if you have enough flexibility in your vacation plans to take advantage of what are known as relocation deals.
+Services like RVshare let you rent an RV directly from its owner.
+And it’s possible to rent one from an RV company for as little as $1 a day if you have enough flexibility in your vacation plans to take advantage of what’s known as relocation deals.